Shubhamkanskar/Shubhamkanskar/README.md

 ## About Me

-I'm a full-stack developer focused on building SaaS products, AI-powered document pipelines, and industrial IoT platforms.
+I'm a full-stack developer focused on building SaaS products and AI-powered document pipelines.
 I move fast — from idea to deployed product — and care deeply about clean architecture and real-world impact.

-- 🔭 Currently building **[Industrility](https://github.com/Shubhamkanskar)** — an AI-powered industrial asset & maintenance platform
 - 🧠 Exploring **SwingIQ** — an AI-driven NSE swing trading scanner with daily setups + Telegram alerts
-- ⚡ Working with Gemini API, AWS Serverless, and graph databases (Neptune/Gremlin)
+- ⚡ Working with Gemini API, AWS Serverless, Lambda, OpenSearch & graph databases
 - 📍 Based in Pune, India

 ---